amoin512/project-python-todo-cli/README.md

 In the project directory, run the following Docker command to build the image:

 ```
-docker build -t todo_list_image:v1
+docker build -t todo_list_image:v1 .
 ```

 This will:
 - Use the `Dockerfile` to create a Docker image called `todo_list_image:v1`.
-- Sets the base image to `python:3.9-slim` and the working directory as `/app` and copies the contents of the current directory into the container.
+- Sets the base image to `python:3.9-slim` and the working directory as `/cli-app` and copies the `code.py` file into the container.
-- Run the Python script `ToDoList_Code.py` to start the application.
+- Run the Python script `code.py` to start the application.

 3. Tag the Docker Image to prepare for the Push